Small supernumerary marker chromosome: Isochromosome i (5p)

 Isochromosome i (5p) (also termed tetrasomy 5p) is a congenital disorder associated with a wide range of birth defects the most common of which are: developmental delay, hypotonia, short stature, seizures, congenital heart defects, ventriculomegaly (enlargement of the brain's lateral ventricles), shortened survival in the uterus or after birth, psychomotor retardation, facial disfigurements, and/or feeding and/or breathing difficulties.
-Most cases of isochomosome i 5p are diagnosed in individuals aged 0 to 5 years or, in a few cases, in the uterus.
+Most cases of isochromosome i 5p are diagnosed in individuals aged 0 to 5 years or, in a few cases, in the uterus.
 A 2018 review of 15 postnatal cases that had genetic analyses found 4 were associated with amplifications due to mutations in chromosome 5's p arm and 8 were associated with sSMCs consisting of two partial copies of this arm.
 All 12 individuals had 2 extra copies of large areas in the p arm.
 However, the exact genetic material on the p arm contributing to the disorder were not established.
 Individuals with only one extra partial copy of th 5p arm, i.e. who were trisomic, have similar but perhaps less severe defects than those with tetrasomy i (5p).
 There are large variations in the types of defects shown in individuals with isochromosome i (5P) sSMC due, at least in part, to genetic mosaicism, i.e. differences in the tissue and organ distribution of this sSMC.